Why do your MPA at Dal?

 Length of program

 The MPA degree is a two-year full-time course of study; it can also be completed part-time over a maximum of 6 years.
-A total of eighteen (18) courses are needed for the Master of Public Administration program.
+A total of 54 credit hours (3 credit hours = 1 course) are needed for completion of the Master of Public Administration program.

 Students who apply for the combined MPA program must meet the admissions standards of the School of Public Administration.